10-Q 1 egp-20230930.htm 10-Q egp-20230930

 NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)

 Diluted EPS represents the amount of earnings for the period attributable to each share of common stock outstanding during the reporting period and to each share that would have been outstanding assuming the issuance of common shares for all dilutive potential common shares outstanding during the reporting period.
-The Company calculates diluted EPS by dividing Net Income Attributable to EastGroup Properties, Inc. Common Stockholders by the weighted average number of common shares outstanding plus the dilutive effect of unvested restricted stock.
-The dilutive effect of unvested restricted stock is determined using the treasury stock method.
+The Company calculates diluted EPS by dividing Net Income Attributable to EastGroup Properties, Inc. Common Stockholders by the weighted average number of common shares outstanding plus the effect of any dilutive securities including shares issuable under forward equity sale agreements and unvested restricted stock using the treasury stock method.
+Any anti-dilutive securities are excluded from the diluted EPS calculation.

 Reconciliation of the numerators and denominators in the basic and diluted EPS computations is as follows: